 Procedures for Rides

 Ride leaders are responsible for bringing these essential forms to each ride they lead: Unless signing riders in digitally, bring paper copies of the Release Form (sign-in sheet).
 If minor are expected, bring the Minor Release Form.
-You can either print and bring with you the Accident Report Form.
+You can either print and bring with you the Accident Report Form or complete it digitally.

 In the event of an accident, ride leaders must complete and submit the Accident Report Form as soon as is possible.
 WCC keeps a record of the forms and submits them to our insurance company.